pulumi/pulumi-hugo/themes/default/content/pulumi-up/_index.md

           none

 customer_logos:
-  title: Brought to you by
+  title: 2022 was brought to you by
   logos:
     - oracle.png
     - aws-logo.svg